 You’ve got your pilot course all planned.
 Now it’s time to sell it!

 Here’s the basic process for selling your pilot course:

 1. Float the idea of your pilot to people who may want it

 Announce that you have something in the works, and tell the story of how you came up with the idea.
-Use email, a blog post, or whatever medium you normally use to connect with your audience (And if you don’t have email subscribers, you still have an audience by way of your personal, professional, and social media connections).
+Use email, a blog post, or whatever medium you normally use to connect with your audience (And if you don’t a list of email subscribers, you still have an audience by way of your personal, professional, and social media connections).

 You’ll also want to get people excited about your pilot course, by engaging them in some way.
 Ask for feedback on your pilot idea through a phone call or online survey, for example.
 If you already have an audience of 500 subscribers or more, and are comfortable with the technology, you can give them a taste of your pilot through a webinar.

 While you’re building excitement and anticipation for your pilot course, you can also get your audience’s inputs on what type of a pilot course would really help them.

 2. Make your offer

 With your audience primed, it’s time to open the curtains on your pilot course.
 Focus on the problem it will solve, and what outcomes it will create.
 Describe what the experience will be like, so your audience can imagine themselves as your students.
 And paint a picture of what their outcomes will be.

 Don’t forget to put a cap on the number of students you will accept.
 Because this is a pilot, you want to keep the class size manageable while you’re still figuring out the best ways to refine your course.